Using the DMF Recorder Node

 Stenographer: Stenographer Statistics are displayed as follows:

 - Initialized: Displays the Stenographer application running state.
-A green check mark indicates that the application was initialized successfully.
-When the Stenographer application is starting up, a red x mark is expected.
-During this time, recording and querying is disallowed.
+A green check mark indicates the application was successfully initialized.
+When the Stenographer application starts, a red x mark appears and disallows recording and querying during this time, which is expected behavior.

 - Tracked Files: Tracked files are the total number of files stored under each CPU instance thread.

-- Cached Files: Cached files are the number of files that are open and have a file descriptor.
+- Cached Files: Cached files are the number of open files with a file descriptor.

-- Max Cached Files: Maximum cached files is the total number of files that are allowed to be open.
+- Max Cached Files: The maximum cached files are the total openable files allowed.

 Changing the Recorder Node Default Configuration